goeiebook/creativelab/narrative.md

 ---

 Discovered counter intuitive ball behavior.
-If thrown down and forward at a sharp angle, in a place with a low ceiling, the ball will bounce up and off the ceiling as expected.
-But instead of continuing forward, it will bounce back toward the thrower.
+If thrown down and forward at a sharp angle, under a low ceiling, the ball will bounce up and off the ceiling.
+But instead of continuing forward as expected, it will bounce back toward the thrower.
 This is easily reproducible.
 I spent quite a bit of time experimenting with angles, enjoying the surprise.
 The phenomenon appears related to the spin imparted when throwing a ball foward, but more study is necessary.

 ---

-As the number of prototypes increases, the common elements of their code become apparent.
-For example, all the prototypes contain code to access the localstorage structure.
-To faciliate further improvement, that code should be stored in a single place.
-The most obvious solution is to put it into its own snippet.
-But that means multiple snippets must be executed before a given prototype runs.
-Some of the prototypes include third party js files, such as [tinycolor](https://bgrins.github.io/TinyColor/) and [smooth.js](https://github.com/osuushi/Smooth.js/).
+As the number of prototypes increases, common code elements become apparent.
+For example, all the prototypes contain functions to access the localstorage structure.
+To faciliate further improvement, those functions should be stored in a single place.
+The most obvious solution is to contain them in a dedicated snippet.
+But with that approach the snippet must be re-run whenever the page is reloaded.
 The rote right-click-run cycle gets tiring.
 It's time for an automated solution.

 The solution requires running a local server.
-The implementation was more complicated than expected.
-For what end was I going to all this trouble?
+The implementation is more complicated than expected.
+Why am I going to all this trouble?
 Surely there something more worthwhile.
-And then the local server served without error, and a thrill resulted.
+And then the local server springs to life and serves without error.
+A thrill results.
+And as an extra benefit, now third party libraries like [tinycolor](https://bgrins.github.io/TinyColor/) and [smooth.js](https://github.com/osuushi/Smooth.js/) can be easily incorporated.

 Here is the core interface, a snippet that loads prerequisites and runs the animation generator: